BSalita/Woundify/README.md

 | SPEAK | Pops stack and speaks it.
 | SPEECH | Push audio onto stack.
 | TEXT | Push text onto stack.
+| TONE | Pops stack and sends audio/text to tone of voice (happy, angry) service.
+The response is pushed onto the stack.
+| TRANSLATE | Pops stack and sends audio/text to language translation service.
+The response is pushed onto the stack.
 | WAKEUP | Wait for wakeup word(s), convert rest of audio to text, push as text onto stack.

 ## Chart of Command Actions Based on Arguments